 The visitor centre at Whitelee windfarm has interactive displays, a café, a shop and a waymarked trail to a viewpoint from where you can see Ben Lomond, Ailsa Craig and Arran.

 The Whitelee ranger service run lots of exciting events and activities throughout the year, come along and learn more about the windfarm and the environment around it.

 You’ll find a café and toilets at the Whitelee windfarm visitor centre.
-There are shops, places to eat and public toilets in Strathaven and East Kilbride.
+There are shops and places to eat in Strathaven and East Kilbride.